MauriVass/ReinforcementLearning/README.md

 # Reinforcement Learning

+## Intro
-Project about Artificial Intelligence, in particular it uses a Reinforcement Learning algorithm to solve navigation problems.
+Project about Artificial Intelligence, in particular use of a Reinforcement Learning algorithm to solve navigation problems.

-TASK LIST:
+## TASK LIST:
  - [x] Grid World, with squares
  - [X] Grid World, with hexagons
- - [ ] Deep Reinforcement Learning algorithm
+ - [X] Deep Reinforcement Learning algorithm